chetanraj/blog/src/posts/react-recoil/index.md

 }
 ```

-> If the value has to be accessed directly in the component, then just use atom inside the `useRecoilValue()`, If any computation is required for the value, then use the selector.
+> If the value has to be accessed directly in the component, then use atom inside the `useRecoilValue()`.
+If any computation is required for the value, then use the selector.

-A sample project is available on GitHub.
+### A sample project is available on <a target="_blank" href="https://github.com/chetanraj/react-recoil-example/">GitHub</a>.